Elena Andreicheva: Biography

-She is the producer of the 2019 documentary film Learning to Skateboard in a Warzone (If You're a Girl), for which she and Carol Dysinger won the (Oscar) Academy Award for Best Documentary Short Subject at the 92nd Academy Awards.
-Her Oscar outfit was made sustainably and she related that to her work "dealing with inequality and injustice".
-She spoke at the Athens Science Festival in 2021 on how documentary film can help people understand science and technology.
+Andreicheva worked in the United Kingdom after graduating.
+She worked in TV film production beginning in 2006.
 She was assistant director to Rebecca Marshall on a documentary titled The Forest in Me.
-The film was shot in Siberia and followed seventy-year old Agafia Lykova, a woman living a two weeks walk away from the nearest person, virtually a recluse from the Stalin era.
+The film was shot in Siberia and followed seventy-year old Agafia Lykova, a woman living a two-weeks walk away from the nearest person, virtually a recluse from the Stalin era.
 She also helped fact check for Nick Rosen's book How to Live Off-Grid.